neftali-lopez-elizondo/Decimal-Microtonal-Scale/README.md

 **Author:** neftali-lopez-elizondo

 ## Overview
-This repository contains the research and proposal for a Decimal Microtonal Musical System aimed at resolving the Pythagorean comma.
-The approach explores alternative tuning structures and frequency divisions to improve harmonic consistency.
+This repository presents a proposal for a solution to the "wolf interval" problem and the Pythagorean comma through a decimal microtonal musical system.
+The approach explores alternative tuning structures and frequency divisions to improve harmonic consistency and reduce tuning discrepancies inherent in traditional systems.

 ## Contents
 - `docs/` : Detailed theoretical explanations, diagrams, and references.